-CAPS challenges your incident response team to overcome a simulated attack on payment systems and processes.
-Participants practice mobilizing quickly, working under pressure, critically appraising information as it becomes available and connecting the cyberdots to defend against an attack.
+The CAPS exercise challenges incident response teams to overcome a simulated attack against financial institution systems and processes.
+Participants practice mobilizing quickly, working under pressure and recognizing critical intelligence to defend against an attack.

-A one-day, hands-on-keyboard exercise in which participants observe and respond to different types of attacks such as ransomware or business email compromise.
-Teams share and review results, identify methods for improving defenses, then re-run the simulated attack to see if the suggested mitigation techniques improve results.
-These exercises are usually conducted in a single location (remote participation is optional) with 20-30 participants, enabling attendees to readily share insights and arrive at solutions with peers.
+A one-day, hands-on-keyboard exercise in which participants observe and respond to different types of real-world attacks such as ransomware, business email compromise or cloud leak.
+Teams work together to investigate the attack, determine the initial threat vector, lateral movement within the network and identify methods for improving defenses.
+FS-ISAC’s cyber-range exercises are conducted both virtually and onsite with 30-40 participants, enabling attendees to readily share insights and arrive at solutions with peers.

 Participants experience technical training and management interaction with guidance and knowledge from industry experts, as well as peers.
 During the exercise, participants:

 FS-ISAC partners with the Financial Services Sector Coordinating Council (FSSCC), US Treasury Department (Treasury) and other US government agencies including law enforcement to develop these one-day exercises aimed at improving the cyberthreat response within the US financial sector.